How It Works

 - RBAC / ABAC systems map the

-- Zero Trust architectures (Cloudflare Access, Zscaler) use IDToken as an external OIDC identity source
+- Zero Trust architectures (Cloudflare Access, Zscaler) use IDToken Seal as an external OIDC identity source

 The user’s scope-based consent acts as a cryptographic ceiling for all authorization decisions — even if your policies grant full access, the JWT only contains the claims the user chose to share.